June 10, 2020

 Effectively incorporating survivor testimony into Holocaust education personalizes the history being taught and allows students to make an emotional connection to those who experienced it first hand.
-This workshop will help educators effectively integrate survivor testimony into their curricula, allowing students to grasp the impact of historical event on individual people and families.
+This workshop enables educators to teach the history and make those connections through the testimony from Kansas City survivor Sonia Warshawski.